SSWConsulting/SSW.Rules.Content/rules/use-a-sql-server-object-naming-standard/rule.md

 | User-Defined Functions |    udf     |                     udfDueDates                      |

-Note: We never use defaults as objects, this is really an old thing that is just there for backwards compatibility.
+\* We never use defaults as objects, this is really an old thing that is just there for backwards compatibility.
 Much better to use a default constraint.

 ### Other Links